I've been in therapy a number of times. How is coaching any different?

 What are your office hours?

 I speak with clients on Mondays and Tuesdays.
 I do new client consults on Wednesdays, and leave Thursdays and Fridays for writing and other administrative projects.
+If my regular office hours don't work for you, and you're interested in a 3-month coaching experience, please contact me and we'll figure something out.

 I'm based in Los Angeles, and have times available as early as 8am PST and as late as 5pm PST.